Waikato/wekaDeeplearning4j/docs/user-guide/data.md

 - `truncateLength`: Maximum number of words per document

-## TextFilesEmbeddingInstanceIterator
+## Cnn/RnnTextFilesEmbeddingInstanceIterator
-This iterator extends the `TextEmbeddingInstanceIterator` and allows the use of distributed documents that are not collected in a single ARFF file.
+This iterator extends the `Cnn/RnnTextEmbeddingInstanceIterator` and allows the use of distributed documents that are not collected in a single ARFF file.
 Similar to the `ImageInstanceIterator`, this iterator is applicable to an ARFF file containing the meta data, such as:
 ```
 @RELATION 'imdb-reviews'